Portavita/portavita.github.io/_posts/2019-06-14-blog_PostgreSQL_wal_log_hints_benchmarked.markdown

     This parameter can only be set at server start.
 The default value is off.
 ```

-Basically, to be able to use data checksum or pg_rewind features, more information are needed to be recorded in the WAL files, and that usually comes at a price in terms of performances and resources.
+Basically, to be able to use data checksum or pg_rewind features, more information is needed to be recorded in the WAL files, and that usually comes at a price in terms of performance and resources.

 As usual here at [Portavita][portavita] we like to make informed decisions, so I took my time to get some numbers.